 When you’ve been injured by a dog bite you have the right to file a personal injury lawsuit for damages.
 However, Florida law restricts the amount of time you have to take actions.
 You must file your dog bite injury claim within four years of the dog bite attack.
 If you don’t file before the statute of limitations expires you’ll be prohibited from getting the money you need and deserve.

 You can make sure that your Miami dog bite injury case is filed on time by contacting an experienced attorney immediately after you are injured.
-At Lavent Law, our attorneys are committed to helping you get the money you deserve.
+At Lavent Law, P.A., our attorneys are committed to helping you get the money you deserve.
 Call us to discuss your case today.

 Speak with our Miami Dog Bite Injury Attorneys

 Have you or someone you love been injured because of a dog bite in Miami?
-At Lavent Law, our Miami dog bite attorneys understand that a dog bite can have immediate and long-lasting consequences.
+At Lavent Law, P.A., our Miami dog bite attorneys understand that a dog bite can have immediate and long-lasting consequences.
 You have the right to demand compensation from the dog’s owner, and our attorneys can help.
 Call our office today to schedule your free case assessment and learn more.